network-quality/draft-ietf-ippm-responsiveness/draft-cpaasch-ippm-responsiveness.md

    It repeats these steps multiple times for accuracy.

-2. The responsiveness of the network and the client/server networking stacks for the load bearing connections themselves.
+2. The responsiveness of the network and the client/server networking stacks for the load-generating connections themselves.

-   To do this, the load bearing connections multiplex an HTTP/2 GET request for a one-byte object to get the end-to-end latency on the connections that are using the network at full speed.
+   To do this, the load-generating connections multiplex an HTTP/2 GET request for a one-byte object to get the end-to-end latency on the connections that are using the network at full speed.